 I’m not just blindly saying yes, though.
 I plan on actually reading the article or at least asking enough questions to fully understand her position, because I don’t want to be supportive just for the sake of doing so.

-Also, if the article turns out not to make sense to me, it is my responsibility (as a supportive husband) to let Anna know that this intervention might not be right for her.
+Also, if the article turns out not to make sense to me, it is my responsibility (as a supportive husband) to have a discussion and determine if it is right for her.

 As I mentioned, being married to a chronically ill person comes with challenges.
 So, do yourselves a favor – talk to each other, and support each other without just saying “yes” all the time.
 I assure you, you will be healthier, happier, and usually a little smarter too.